 Of all the illnesses that can bother our furry friends, ear mites are among the most annoying.
 Not only do these creatures have the nerve to feed on our furballs, but they multiply like crazy.
-Fortunately, with some preventative care, you can significantly limit the chance that your cat gets them.
+Fortunately, with some preventative at home veterinary care, you can significantly limit the chance that your cat gets them.

 If your pal has already contracted ear mites, there are plenty of solutions on the market.
 Most of them are prescription-based, though over-the-counter ones like Otomite and Eradimite work for some light cases.
 Nevertheless, only a vet can adequately judge the severity of your cat’s condition.

 Table of Contents